 INMATE PERSONAL MAIL DELIVERY CHANGE

-IMPORTANT - Subject #’s are scanned by a machine.
-If the machine can’t determine the subject #, your mail will NOT be delivered.
+IMPORTANT - Inmate ID numbers are scanned by a machine.
+If the machine can’t read the number, your mail will NOT be delivered.
 Please write clearly to ensure your mail can be processed.

-Personal inmate mail sent to the jail’s physical street address after May 1, 2022, will be returned to the sender.
-This change only applies to personal mail sent to inmates and does not include attorney-client privileged (legal) mail, or book and magazine orders, which should continue to be mailed directly to the facility at:
+Personal inmate mail sent to the jail’s physical street address will be returned to the sender.
+This change applies to personal mail only, and does not include attorney-client privileged (legal) mail, or book and magazine orders, which should continue to be mailed directly to the facility at:

 Inmate Name & Subject Number